 “Okay, I deserved that.
 But I have to know, how did you glean all of that from three tiny threads?”

 “It’s not rocket science Whitey.
 The threads must have been off a shirt sleeve, near the cuff I’m guessing.
-Since its December the LAPD is dressing out in their winter gear, right?
+Since it's winter time the LAPD is dressing out in their winter gear, right?
 I figured near the cuff because the hands are next to almost every action we take.
-Like for instance, eating, smoking, drinking, washing up after you take a leak, or mixing it up on the job with a feisty perp.
+Like for instance, eating, smoking, drinking, washing up after taking a leak, or mixing it up on the job with a feisty perp.
 Am I right?”